jdiaz97/jdiaz97.github.io/content/blog/ai_for_biodiversity_in_rust/index.md

 The most important tool to monitor wildlife worldwide is camera traps.
 Every national park uses them.

-The problem is that this creates a lot of data—millions of images that have to be processed somehow.
+The problem is that this creates a lot of data, millions of images that have to be processed somehow.
 The most recent and most powerful models that we can use to automate these tasks are the following:

 # SpeciesNet and MegaDetector